s-ol/themer/README.md

 - `templates`, a directory holding the templates for your all your themes.
 This is where new themes are generated from.
 - as many themes (which are directories) as you want.
 These hold the config files that are specifically generated for this one theme.
-(They also contain a file called `colors.yaml`, where you can look up variables used in the theme.)
+(They also contain a file called `colors.yaml`, where you can look up and change variables used in the theme.)
 - `current`, a symbolic link to some of the themes.

 So what is in `templates`?
 For most people it only holds 1 directory